10 Best Things to Do in Napier Port (New Zealand) + Port Guide

 Hawke’s Bay.
 Source: Viator.com

-Hawke’s Bay is one of New Zealand’s leading producers of wine, and for wine lovers, there are many wine tasting tours allowing you to delight in New Zealand’s finest wines and visit its renowned wineries.
+Hawke’s Bay is one of New Zealand’s leading producers of wine, and for wine lovers, there are many wine-tasting tours allowing you to delight in New Zealand’s finest wines and visit its renowned wineries.
+One of the most requested shore excursions is a narrated ride on a vintage train where you can learn the history of Napier, Hastings and enjoy Hawke’s Bay’s spectacular sceneries.

-Check out the top-rated Hawke’s Bay tours and activities on Viator and Tripadvisor
+Check out Hawke’s Bay tours and activities

 2. Hawke’s Bay Cycle Trail